 The 10 Best Scientific Calculators

 This wiki has been updated 32 times since it was first published in January of 2017.
 Knowing how to find the correct answer is often just as important as actually reaching it.
 During everyday classes, standardized testing, and specialized engineering projects, the right scientific calculator enables complex computations, as long as you are sufficiently well-versed in its use.
 From seasoned professionals to young students, there's a model to suit everyone's needs.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes